ProjetStatera/StateraFPS/README.md

 Hello,

-We are Ben-Jabria and Valentin Charles, we're 21 ans 20 years old and we decided to do this project for many reasons.
+We are Ben Jabria Adem and Valentin Charles, we're 21 ans 20 years old and we decided to do this project for many reasons.
 Firstly, we are passionated by the development domain, so learning a new language and make a game were more than a choice to us, we were